Japanese Tsunami and the Amazing Resilience of Japanese People

 The tsunami arrived on the shore at Sendai a mere 10 minutes after the quake, and 30 minutes after the quake at the shorelines of the Iwate and Miyagi prefectures.
 The wave was shockingly huge, reports vary between 10 and 15 meters.
 The series of tsunamis (tsunamis come in sets) penetrated 10 kilometers (6 miles) inland, further than expected.

-According to a report just in on guardian.co.uk:
+According to a report from The Guardian:

 Japan’s nuclear safety agency required Fukushima plant workers to evacuate the site due to high radiation levels, but the government later upped the legal radiation exposure level, allowing work to continue inside the plant

 The government’s chief spokesman, Yukio Edano, said Japan was considering seeking help from the US military.
-The balancing act facing the brave engineers at Fukushima Daiichi is to cool the radioactive material with seawater without allowing hydrogen to build up.
+The balancing act facing the brave engineers at Fukushima Daiichi was to cool the radioactive material with seawater without allowing hydrogen to build up.

 Tepco employees at Fukushima Daiichi